krischer/frankenflow/README.md

     No need to use a higher concurrency as `frankenflow` is serial for now.
 I might enable parallel execution in the future as its really easy to do but so far there is really no need for that as the workflow is almost completely sequential.
 3. The `frankenflow` server.
 Launch with `python -m frankenflow.server /path/to/flow_folder`.
 4. Something to trigger workflow iteration every couple of seconds.
 A simple bash script will do.

+The web interface can be reached at http://localhost:12111

+When initially triggered it will